We fund states through the Small Rural Hospital Improvement Program (SHIP). This helps rural hospitals with 49 or fewer beds.

 How many hospitals does SHIP serve?

-The program serves about 1,600 small, rural hospitals and Critical Access Hospitals (CAHs) across the United States.
+The program serves over 1,600 small, rural hospitals and Critical Access Hospitals (CAHs) across the United States.

 What does SHIP help these hospitals do?